aridjayarecipes/cutesrecipes.web.app/content/post/2087-easiest-way-to-make-quick-colorful-cod-fillets-sauteed-and-steamed-with-consomme-and-butter.md

 - "Pat dry the cod fillets.
 Lightly season with salt and pepper and coat with flour.
 Heat olive oil in a pan.
 Saute both sides of the cod fillets and remove from the pan."
 - "Saute the garlic and bacon with the remaining oil until fragrant.
 Add in the broccolis and mixed beans."
 - "Add in the cod fillets from Step 3, cherry tomatoes, white wine, 100 ml of water, and consommé granules.
 Cover and steam over medium heat for about 3 minutes."
-- "Add the butter, and it's ready to be served Season with black pepper to taste."
+- "Add the butter, and it&#39;s ready to be served Season with black pepper to taste."
 categories:
 - Recipe
 tags: